onerkebab/ROS2-Motion-Planning/README.md

   start_x:=-20.0 start_y:=0.0 start_theta:=0.0 \
   goal_x:=20.0 goal_y:=0.0 goal_theta:=0.0
 ```
+> The terrain map will occasionally fail to load initially when running with `animate:=true`, but will appear at the end of the search.

 > To run without launching RViz, add `use_rviz:=false` to the launch command.